Why is Florence Nightingale famous?

 - During the Crimean War, she was nicknamed ‘The Lady with the Lamp’ because she would work all night to make sure the soldiers had what they needed, like water and warm blankets.

-- She met Queen Victoria in 1883, when she gave Florence the Royal Red Cross to thank her for all of her hard work as a military nurse.
+- In 1883 Florence met Queen Victoria, who awarded her the Royal Red Cross medal to thank her for all of her hard work as a military nurse.

 - 12 May 1820Born in Florence, Italy

 - 7 February 1837Dreamt that God told her she had a great mission in life, which led her to think about becoming a nurse